zotonic/zotonic/doc/ref/cli/cli-addsite.rst

 This command creates a new site with [site_name] as the site's name.
 This new site will be based on a so-called `skeleton site`.
-Currently there are four skeletons: 'blog', 'basesite', 'empty' and 'nodb'. 'blog' is the default.
+Currently there are four skeletons: 'blog', 'empty' and 'nodb'. 'blog' is the default.

 The addsite command is highly configurable and takes the following options:

-  -s <skel>    Skeleton site (one of 'blog', 'basesite', 'empty', 'nodb'; default: blog) -H <host>    Site's hostname (default: <site_name>.test) -L           Create the site in the current directory and symlink it into the zotonic user directory -g <remote>  Create a git repository in the site and push it to the given remote
+  -s <skel>    Skeleton site (one of 'blog', 'empty', 'nodb'; default: blog) -H <host>    Site's hostname (default: <site_name>.test) -L           Create the site in the current directory and symlink it into the zotonic user directory -g <remote>  Create a git repository in the site and push it to the given remote